12-year-old boy accepted to Georgia Tech; hopes to become aerospace engineer

-ATLANTA (NewsNation Now) — A 12-year-old Georgia boy is making history after being admitted to Georgia Tech.
+ATLANTA — A 12-year-old Georgia boy is making history after being admitted to Georgia Tech, NewsNation Now reported.

 It was not hard for Kobi and Claire Anderson to discover their firstborn son was different.
 The bubbly baby boy was babbling and trying to speak at just 3 weeks.